TikTok by the Numbers: Stats and Facts for Digital Advertisers - Basis Technologies

 TikTok By The Numbers—Wrapping Up

 TikTok grew into a digital advertising powerhouse seemingly overnight.
 Its consumer appeal and high engagement rates across numerous verticals make it a worthy option for ad spending for a wide variety of marketing teams.
-But as a new(ish) channel, figuring out just where it fits into the digital media mix and how much budget should be dedicated to the platform remains up in the air for many brands.
-And with the threat of a ban looming, marketers would be wise to start scenario planning and maintain flexibility with social ad buys so they can quickly pivot to an alternative video platform quickly if needed.
+But with the threat of a ban looming, marketers would be wise to start scenario planning and maintain flexibility with social ad buys so they can quickly pivot to an alternative video platform quickly if needed.

-One thing is for sure, though: TikTok remains social media’s golden child, and there are great rewards available to those that get it right.
+One thing is for sure: For now, at least, TikTok remains social media’s golden child—and there are great rewards available to those that get it right.